ChristianDjurhuus/mlops_g27/README.md

 ### Week 3

-- [ ] Deployed your model locally using TorchServe (TorchServe not compatible with huggingface transformers yet)
+- [x] Deployed your model locally using TorchServe (TorchServe not compatible with huggingface transformers yet.
+Hence, we used a different approach)
 - [ ] Checked how robust your model is towards data drifting
 - [x] Deployed your model using `gcp`
 - [x] Monitored the system of your deployed model